-I was recently invited to speak at the prestigious CIPD Behavioural Science at Work Conference with Kevin Croft of Epsom and St Helier NHS Trust, where I presented findings from our Research Review on the topic of Behavioural Science and performance management. .
+I was recently invited to speak at the prestigious CIPD Behavioural Science at Work Conference with Kevin Croft of Epsom and St Helier NHS Trust, where I presented findings from our Research Review on the topic of Behavioural Science and Performance Management.

 The Research Review scoured Behavioural Science literature from the past 70 years to study the relationship between performance management interventions and processes and actual business performance.
 The review found evidence that performance management processes and systems deliver high performance, yet it needs to be style appropriate for the culture.
 For example, what works in a Big 4 Consultancy firm may not translate to the NHS or an SME.
-Further evidence for a positive impact on performance were shown where goal setting and feedback were common practice, where there was a culture of transparency that builds trust, and where managers were capable of effective coaching.
+Further evidence for a positive impact on performance was shown where goal-setting and feedback were common practice, where there was a culture of transparency that builds trust, and where managers were capable of effective coaching.